translate/pootle/docs/server/upgrading.rst

-If you are upgrading from a version of Pootle that uses *localsettings.py* then you want to move all your customized settings from *localsettings.py* into the *settings/90-local.conf* file in your new Poole version.
+If you are upgrading from a version of Pootle that uses *localsettings.py* then you want to move all your customized settings from *localsettings.py* into the *settings/90-local.conf* file in your new Pootle version.

 You might want to look for any new settings that are available in the new version that you might want to configure.
 For example, the setting